MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/picturetiling-property.md

 api_name:
 - Office.PictureTiling
 ms.assetid: 9bf2a163-0454-b959-0261-b2a9fd7f6bfa
-ms.date: 06/08/2017
+ms.date: 11/16/2018
 ---

-# PictureTiling Property
+# PictureTiling property

 Lets you tile a picture in a form or page.

 ## Syntax

 _object_. **PictureTiling** [= _Boolean_ ]

 The **PictureTiling** property syntax has these parts:

 |Part|Description|
 |:-----|:-----|